 2004 - The inaugural Liley Medal for Health Research was awarded to Professor Richie Poulton from the University of Otago, Dunedin, for his work identifying a genetic connection between life stress and depression.

-The Beaven Medal, named after the late Professor Sir Donald Ward Beaven, KNZM, CBE (1924–2009), acknowledges Sir Don’s long time interest in translating research into clinical practice.
+The Beaven Medal, named after the late Professor Sir Donald Ward Beaven, KNZM, CBE (1924–2009) (PDF 58kb), acknowledges Sir Don’s long time interest in translating research into clinical practice.
+The medal is offered annually for excellence in translational health research.

-The inaugural Beaven Medal for excellence in translational research was presented in December 2010 to Dr Martin Than, a consultant specialist in Emergency Medicine at the Canterbury District Health Board, for research that will provide an innovative and workable change to the medical decision-making process for patients presenting acutely to Emergency Departments, with chest pain, that may be due to a heart attack.
+2010 - The inaugural Beaven Medal for excellence in translational research was presented to Dr Martin Than, a consultant specialist in emergency medicine at the Canterbury District Health Board, for research that will provide an innovative and workable change to the medical decision-making process for patients presenting acutely to emergency departments, with chest pain, that may be due to a heart attack.
 Read more about Dr Than's research findings.